-We then define adoptive innovator or adopter as an organisation that demonstrates a strong orientation in adoptive innovativeness.
+We then define adoptive innovator or adopter as an organisation that demonstrates orientation adoptive strong in innovativeness.
 The innovations they adopt can be administrative or relational but not those yield new products or new services.
 Adoptive innovators often break the rules of the game by strategically redefining their business and focusing on areas often overlooked by their competitors (Markides, 1997).
 They successfully attack established industry leaders by questioning the norms.
 Most importantly, these companies do this without the aid of a radical 'hard' innovation.
-In providing an understanding of how the model works in practice, we explore the case of Liverpool Victoria (LV=) and their adoptive innovation strategies in later part of this paper.
+In providing an understanding of how the modelworks in practice, we explore the case of Liverpool Victoria (LV=) and their adoptive innovation strategies in later part of this paper.

-2.2 Sustainable Risk Management of Adopter Innovation Typology
+Sustainable Risk Management of Adopter Innovation Typology